aidanski/gta-radio/README.md

 A discord bot that streams a chosen station to your voice chat.

+## Version 0.2
+- Added missing stations except iFruit.
+- Bug fixes.

-## Version 0.1
+Version 0.1

-Initial working prototype
+- Initial working prototype.